se-edu/se-book/modeling/modelingASolution/basic/text.md

 <div id="body">

-As mentioned in [<trigger trigger="click" for="modal:basicModelling-modelingIntro">Design → Modeling → Modeling a Solutions → Introduction</trigger>], this is the Minesweeper design you have come up with so far.
+As mentioned in [<trigger trigger="click" for="modal:basicModelling-modelingIntro">Design → Modeling → Modeling a Solution → Introduction</trigger>], this is the Minesweeper design you have come up with so far.
 Our objective is to analyze, evaluate, and refine that design.

 <modal large header="Textbook {{ icon_embedding }}" id="modal:basicModelling-modelingIntro">
   <include src="../introduction/unit-inElsewhere-asFlat.md" boilerplate/>